ArunMichaelDsouza/ng-image-appear/README.md

 ```

 #### ``responsive``
 Use this option to make the image wrapper responsive.
-In that case the width of the wrapper is calculated in ``%``, otherwise its calculated in ``px``.
+In that case the width of the wrapper is calculated in ``%``, otherwise it is calculated in ``px``.

 Example -
 ```html